-Jabeur breezes into round two at Wimbledon
+Jabeur safely into second round at Wimbledon

-Wimbledon: World number two Ons Jabeur breezes into round two
+Wimbledon: Ons Jabeur and Anett Kontaveit safely into round two but Danielle Collins loses

 Last updated on .From the section Tennis